RamVanapalli/retailflow-data-automation/README.md

 2. Whether product info merges properly

-3. If aggregation logic is calculating expected results
+3. If the aggregation logic is calculating expected results

 **Final Thoughts**
-This assignment gave me a good chance to think through how small automations work in real business settings — especially when dealing with messy real-world data.
+This assignment gave me a good chance to think through how small automations work in real business settings, especially when dealing with messy real-world data.
+It would be more fun working with huge datasets- bigger problems, smarter solutions and better insights.

-If you’re reviewing this, thanks for the opportunity.
+If you’re reviewing this, thank you, B-Stock, for the opportunity.